Ginger: Health Benefits and Dietary Recommendations During Cancer Treatment

 • This is the preferred form of ginger.

-• Do not eat more than 4 grams per day (approximately one tablespoon per day).
+• Do not eat more than 4 grams per day (about one tablespoon per day).

 Ginger Hard Candies, Chews, or Snap Cookies.